Sumner-Fredericksburg High School

 In meeting the needs of students who are identified as potential dropouts or who have dropped out for at least one term, credit may be granted for units taken outside of the regular classroom.
 Following an interview with the counselor and/or principal, credit may be earned by performance testing, correspondence courses, evening courses, before school classes, weekend classes, regular classes, on the job training, vocational school classes, and college courses.
 The Board of Education must approve the credits.

 Six credits in high school are required.
+Credits must include Algebra I A or equivalent (Algebra I Part 1 AB).
 At least one credit required during grade 12.

 Social Studies--6 credits

-Two credits in American Government, two credits in American History, one credit in Economics, and one credit in World Geography OR World History are required.
+American Government (2 credits) American History (2 credits), Economics (1 credit) and one credit in World Geography OR World History are required.

 Physical Education--4 credits

 Wellness is required for grade nine.
-At least one credit is required per year.
+At least one credit in physical education is required each year.

 Health A and Health B are required.

-One credit in Information Processing, one in Future Preparation, and one in Financial Literacy (Class of 2016 and beyond) required.
+One credit each in Information Processing, Future Preparation and Financial Literacy are required.

 Electives - Additional courses chosen from course offerings to total 52 credits required for graduation.

-Students who do NOT demonstrate proficiency in Iowa Assessments in reading, math, science or social studies will be required to complete addtional coursework during the next school year.
+Students who do NOT demonstrate proficiency in Iowa Assessments in reading, math, science or social studies will be required to complete additional coursework during the next school year.

 Cumulative grade point average is determined by averaging all term grade points earned and dividing by the number of credits attempted (not including courses graded on Pass/Fail basis).